bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Shared element data schemas/Schemas/IfcSharedInfrastructureElements/Types/IfcGeotechTypicalSectionTypeEnum/Documentation.md

-This container defines the different predefined types of geotech typical sections that can specify an _IfcGeotechTypicalSection_.
+This enumeration defines the different predefined types of typical geotechnical sections that can specify an _IfcGeotechTypicalSection_.